CESARDELATORRE/MLNET-Posts/Posts/003-MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines/MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines-Blog-Post.md

 When bringing ML models to production, you need to automate the process to track / version / audit / certify / re-use every asset in your ML model lifecycle along with the end-user application lifecycle.

-Basically, you have to extend your *DevOps CI/CD pipelines* (in this case using **Azure DevOps**) to handle not just your end-user application but the ML model generation/traing, model testing/evaluation and automatic model deployment and as in the following workflow illustration:
+Basically, you have to extend your *DevOps CI/CD pipelines* (in this case using **Azure DevOps**) to handle not just your end-user application but the ML model generation/traning, model testing/evaluation and automatic model deployment and as in the following workflow illustration:

 ![alt text](images/dev-ops-workflow-with-ml-model.png "Regular DevOps workflow")

 In short, the ML model lifecycle process must be part of the application’s Continuous Integration (CI) and Continuous Delivery (CD) pipelines.

+---

+**DISCLAIMER**: *This blog post explaines a simple approach you can take for just getting started with ML.NET models lifecycle by using Azure DevOps CI/CD pipelines.
+However, there are important areas that would need to be addressed for a real production DevOps workflow targeting ML models trained with large datasets such as:*

+*1. Training the model in specialied environments (dedicated VMs or through Azure ML)*

+*2. Training with those large datasets placed on high capacity infrastructure such as Azure Files, Azure Blobs or even directly from databases (SQL Server, etc.).*

+*I'm not covering those advanced scenarios in this blog post but while ML.NET is getting more mature in Azure I'll continue writing blog posts about it.*

+---

 Let’s walk through the diagram above to understand how this integration between the ML model lifecycle and the app development lifecycle can be achieved.